Media Hub

 Area of Specialism

 If you’re already thinking about changing areas of specialism, e.g. leaving audit (you’re not alone), then now is the time!
-Working your way up and getting too specialist means that moving out of that area is going to be very tricky and nearly impossible if you’re not happy to take a pay cut.
+Working your way up and getting too specialist means that moving out of that area is going to be very tricky.
+It’ll make it nearly impossible if you’re not happy to take a pay cut.
 Don’t get too senior, too expensive and too specialist or you’ll get stuck.
 Making a move from accounts to tax or from mainstream accountancy into forensics or transactional services is best done as a newly qualified.
 At the same time, take into account the advantages of joining a top firm again.
-Many will hire you as an auditor and then within 12 months, let you embark on a secondment in the area of the business you’re actually keen on.
+Many will hire you as an auditor and then within 12 months, let you embark on a secondment in the area of the business you’re keen on.
 This opportunity is not often a possibility in smaller firms.

 Fees